awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-servicenowservicecatalogconfiguration.md

 # AWS::Kendra::DataSource ServiceNowServiceCatalogConfiguration<a name="aws-properties-kendra-datasource-servicenowservicecatalogconfiguration"></a>

-Provides configuration information for crawling service catalog items in the ServiceNow site
+Provides the configuration information for crawling service catalog items in the ServiceNow site

 ## Syntax<a name="aws-properties-kendra-datasource-servicenowservicecatalogconfiguration-syntax"></a>